Proctoring Services

 By contrast, online proctoring tools are fully automated and use a student’s webcam to record exam sessions.
 This allows students to take exams when and where they choose, without the direct supervision of an instructor.
 Online proctoring can thus help to preserve the integrity of exams while allowing students the flexibility they need from online learning.

-Nashville State’s Office of Online Learning supports two options for online proctoring:
+Nashville State’s Office of Online Learning supports the following for online proctoring:

 Syllabus & Course Information

-Consider the suggested syllabus verbiage from Respondus.
-If you require students to take in-person proctored exams at the Testing Center, inform your students of Testing Center policies and scheduling procedures in your course syllabus at the beginning of the semester.
+If you require on-ground or hybrid course students to take in-person proctored exams at the Testing Center, inform your students of Testing Center policies and scheduling procedures in your course syllabus at the beginning of the semester.
+Instructors cannot require students in an online or virtual course to travel to a testing center to take an exam.
+An online student may opt out of taking an online proctored exam to take the exam in the NSCC Testing Center (see opt-out statement below).

 Student Privacy and Accessibility in Remotely Proctored Exams